jinglescode/devotions/_posts/bsf-genesis/2021-01-21-bsf-genesis-lesson15-day5.md

 **14. What has it cost you to obey God?
 How has God cared for you when your obedience seemed costly?** Situation will be alright; even at that moment, it may not look like it will be ok.

 **15. How does Isaac's example challenge or encourage you to prayerfully wait on God's way and time?** Isaac can get any wife if he desires, but he waited on God's time and plan to bring Rebekah to him.
-Isaac trusted God.
+Isaac trusted God, and he accepted what God has given.